 Other Medicaid coverage services options may be available covered as well if your the recipient’s physician determines that the services are medically necessary.
 If your Medicaid denies a procedure or piece of equipment, you applicants can always appeal the decision.
 Your appeal rights are spelled outlined in the paperwork you received when you signed up.
 The process is essentially the same in every state.

 Appealing Medicaid denials for services or equipment will require an applicant to have If you need a service that is not covered, you will need to file an appeal.
 You will need a prescription from your doctor.
 Moreover, you may need some additional supporting documentation explaining why you the service, how the service will benefit you, and what, if any, alternative treatments are available.

 Depending on how busy the Medicaid department is, an appeal can take 3-6 months or more.
 It is always good to plan ahead for your medical whenever possible.
 Children may be eligible for additional services that adults will not qualify for, such as dental services.
 These services may include regular exams, teeth cleaning, X-rays or even oral surgery, in extreme cases.
 Download our informative guide to learn more about Medicaid coverage and costs.

 What Does Medicaid Not Cover in Montana?

 While Medicaid coverage in Montana insures beneficiaries for a number of helpful services, there are certain procedures and pieces of equipment that Montana Medicaid will not cover.

 The Montana Medicaid program establishes covered services based on medical necessity.
 Therefore, any service that is not medically necessary will not be covered in Montana.
-What Does Medicaid not Cover?
-See T the following services: are not covered:
+But what does Medicaid not cover?
+This includes:

 - Cosmetic surgery